fititnt/ap-application-load-balancer/README.md

 [example/playbook-complex.yml](example/playbook-complex.yml) for some examples of usage.
 ### ALB Strategies
+For simplification each _group of rules_ is called "app" because most of the time this is the case.
+The parameter `app_alb_strategy` defines wich [OpenResty configuration template](templates/alb-strategy]) will be used as base to generate each file on `/usr/local/openresty/nginx/conf/sites-enabled/{{ app_uid }}.conf`.

+> Protip: if you already have experience editing NGinx configurations, the way AP-ALB automate the work for you will be very familiar.

 #### files-local
 Strategy to serve static files from the same server where the ALB is located.